-Exploring the state of Oaxaca has been a personal highlight of our vanlife adventure.
+Exploring the state of Oaxaca has been a personal highlight of our Mexico vanlife adventure.
 There are so many places to see off the well-worn tourist circuit.
 It has been a revelation having the ability to get out, explore and camp in the van as we overland through this stunning part of the country.

 Without a doubt, the highlight of this leg of our journey has been our time by the sea.
 The Oaxaca coast is one of Mexico’s most beautiful natural resources.
 It is here that having your own vehicle really comes into its own.
 Oaxaca is, for the most part, not as developed as other regions in Mexico.
-Much of the coastline is made up of isolated beaches unreachable by public transport, without hotels, shops, restaurants or holidaymakers.
+Much of the coastline is made up of isolated beaches unreachable by public transport, without hotels, shops, restaurants, or holidaymakers.

 We spent almost two months exploring this wild and rugged Oaxaca coast.
-Now, we have put together a basic itinerary of some of our favorite stops along the way, the must see Oaxaca beaches (Oaxaca playas), our favorite Oaxaca beach towns, and the hidden gems along the coast of Oaxaca.
+Now, we have put together a basic itinerary of some of our favorite stops along the way, the must-see Oaxaca beaches (Oaxaca playas), our favorite Oaxaca beach towns, and the hidden gems along the coast of Oaxaca.

 Getting to the Best Beaches in Oaxaca

 Getting to the best beaches in Oaxaca by private vehicle is relatively straightforward.
-The Sierra Sur seperates the coast from Oaxaca City in the north.
+The Sierra Sur separates the coast from Oaxaca City in the north.
 The drive south down the 175 is beautiful but slow going.
 Although Oaxaca is only 150km (as the crow flies) from the sea, the drive takes upward of 6 hours.
 During which, you wind up the range to 2,500m and down the other side back to sea level.